Verification of education and degrees

 The information shown on your degree certificate states which degree you have and what courses were included.
 A copy of your degree certificate will often suffice to verify your degree.
 You must not part with your original.
 If you should need to provide further proof, there are various ways of doing that.
 Read more on Degree certificate and Diploma Supplement

-…with a copy certified by Chalmers
+…with an archival copy certified by Chalmers

 Sometimes, they will want a copy of your certificate to be emailed directly from us or for us to send them certified paper copies in a stamped unopened envelope.
 Establish what is required in your case.